Search

 Back to top

-Symptoms of hypothenar hammer syndrome are a pain over hypothenar eminence and ring finger, pins and needles (paresthesia), loss of sensation, and difficulty holding heavy objects in the affected hand.
-The fingers become sensitive to cold and they change colour.
+Symptoms of hypothenar hammer syndrome are pain over hypothenar eminence and ring finger, pins and needles (paresthesia), loss of sensation, decrease in the muscle strength of the hand, and difficulty holding heavy objects in the affected hand.
+The fingers become sensitive to cold, and they change colour (usually whiten or turn blue).

 How is hypothenar hammer syndrome recognized?